MantejGill/research/content/featured/ModelCompression/index.md

   - Representative segments
 ---

-Power controlling and scheduling are the most crucial tasks for any data centre administrator to balance supply and demand.
-Efficient and precise power consumption forecasting over a long period is always demanded by customers to maintain a sustainable environment, effective resource planning and cost/energy saving.
-But there are two problems with the state-of-the-art forecasting algorithms: 1) usage of stale/irregular trend, seasonality and cyclic components from the historical dataset that impacts the model’s accuracy.
-2) Increased model size as the models are trained with the whole of the available historical dataset.
-In this patent, we propose a data-centric method to train a time-series model by extracting the most representative data segment from the whole dataset and then using this data segment to train an effective time-series model.
+The patent proposes a data-centric method to train time-series models for power consumption forecasting in data centers.
+The method addresses the problems with state-of-the-art algorithms by extracting the most representative data segment from the historical dataset and using it to train an effective model.
+This avoids using stale/irregular trend, seasonality, and cyclic components from the entire dataset that can impact the model's accuracy and reduce model size.
+Accurate power consumption forecasting is essential for maintaining a sustainable environment, effective resource planning, and cost/energy savings.